rerun-io/gradio-rerun-viewer/README.md

 </td>
 <td align="left"><code>640</code></td>
 <td align="left">height of component in pixels.
-If a string is provided, will be interpreted as a CSS value.
-If None, will be set to 640px.</td>
+If a string is provided, will be interpreted as a CSS value.</td>
 </tr>

 <tr>